Rosamund Clifford: Fair Rosamund's Well and Rosamund's Green

-According to local tales, "Rosamund's bower" (probably an early version of the labyrinth) was demolished when Blenheim Palace was built.
+According to local tales, and probably reality, what remained of "Rosamund's bower" was demolished when Blenheim Palace was built in the early 18th century, and the park landscaped; the ruins of Woodstock Palace were also destroyed, with stone being used for the new palace.
 Today, Fair Rosamund's Well is a paved spring in the park of Blenheim Palace in Woodstock, Oxfordshire.
 It is located to the south of the Grand Bridge on the western shore of The Lake, sometimes called Brown's Lake after 18th-century landscape architect Capability Brown.
 According to a 2014 BBC article, "[T]he well had become 'somewhat overgrown and at risk of becoming damaged'".